 Injury Benefit is a weekly payment if you are

 unfit for work due to the accident or disease.
 Payment is normally made from

-the 4th day of incapacity for work (this will change to the 7th day of
+the 7th day of incapacity for work (this changed from the 4th day of incapacity

-incapacity from 6 January 2014).
-Injury Benefit can be paid for up to 26 weeks
+from 6 January 2014).
+Injury Benefit can be paid for up to 26 weeks from the

-from the date of your accident or development of the disease (not the date you
+date of your accident or development of the disease (not the date you apply).

-apply).
-If the accident or disease caused you to lose physical or mental
+If the accident or disease caused you to lose physical or mental ability you

-ability you should apply for Disablement Benefit before your Injury Benefit
+should apply for Disablement Benefit before your Injury Benefit ceases.
+If you

 Disablement Benefit is paid if you have a loss